Wuhan, China

 Latest Patents

 Miaomiao Chen holds a patent for an "Efficient synthesis and assembly method for large fragment DNA based on programmable nuclease Argonaute."
 This method involves constructing and treating antibiotic resistance gene reconstructed vectors with linearization.
 It also includes dividing a target DNA into multiple small DNA fragments, synthesizing these fragments, and loading them onto the antibiotic resistance gene reconstructed vectors.
-The method combines the SLIC technique with a resistance gene reconstruction strategy, allowing for the assembly of 5-6 small fragments in a single reconstruction.
-This approach is more efficient and time-saving, as it avoids introducing mutations caused by PCR and eliminates the need for a second sequencing, thus saving time and costs.
+The method utilizes SLIC and resistance gene reconstruction to achieve the assembly of the target DNA.
+This approach allows for the assembly of 5-6 small fragments in a single resistance gene reconstruction, making it more efficient and time-saving.
+Additionally, it avoids mutations caused by PCR, eliminating the need for a second sequencing, which saves both time and costs.

 Career Highlights